 Bronchiolitis is a common lung infection in young children and infants.
 It causes congestion in the small airways (bronchioles) of the lung.
 Bronchiolitis is almost always caused by a virus.
 Typically, the peak time for bronchiolitis is during the winter months.

-Bronchiolitis starts out with symptoms similar to those of a common cold but then progresses to coughing and wheezing.
-Symptoms of bronchiolitis typically last for a week or two and then go away.
+Bronchiolitis starts out with symptoms similar to those of a common cold but then progresses to coughing, wheezing and sometimes difficulty breathing.
+Symptoms of bronchiolitis can last for several days to weeks, even a month.

 Bronchioles and alveoli

 Within your lungs, the main airways (bronchi) branch off into smaller and smaller passageways, the smallest of which are called bronchioles.
 At the end of the bronchioles are tiny air sacs (alveoli). ...

 For the first few days, the signs and symptoms of bronchiolitis are similar to those of a common cold: